What is Support at Home?

 Understanding Co-Contributions

-While the government covers a significant portion of care costs, participants may be required to contribute based on their financial situation.
+While the government covers a portion of care costs, participants may be required to contribute based on their financial situation.

 Contribution Rates by Service Category: